• Skip to primary navigation

 26. Focus only on yourself and meeting your own needs – People who are only focused on their own needs will either find a partner that wants to please them (most of those relationships end), or they will find their partner in the end emotionally disconnected.

 27. Be ungrateful for what you have – Many people don’t see what they have until it’s gone; most relationships have a mix of comfortable and uncomfortable situations.
-This is called life, so be careful to not live in the story of a bias, or you might believe it’s true.
+This is called life, so be careful not to live in the story of a bias, or you might believe it’s true.

 28. Taking relationship advice from friends – Friends will only give you their perspective and will navigate your problems based on their own fears, emotional distortions and limited knowledge.
 So never get advice on gold from a breadmaker.